Western equine encephalitis (WEE) is an infection from a mosquito. WEE is rare. It can range from mild to severe or fatal.

 - Blood tests

-- Lumbar puncture to evaluate the fluid that surrounds the brain and spinal cord
+- Lumbar puncture—some fluid around the brain and spinal cord is taken and tested

 - IV fluids

 - Mechanical ventilation